terabyte128/Bookmark/README.md

 # Bookmark
 Bookmark and navigate to locations on your Spigot server.
+For those who don't want warps, but do want a way to remember where you were.

 Commands: